bunto/bunto/site/_docs/deployment-methods.md

 #### Step 4 (Optional): Exclude the transfer script from being copied to the output folder.

 This step is recommended if you use these instructions to deploy your site.
-If you put the `deploy` script in the root folder of your project, Jekyll will copy it to the output folder.
+If you put the `deploy` script in the root folder of your project, Bunto will copy it to the output folder.
 This behavior can be changed in `_config.yml`.

 Just add the following line: